 "This is too weird."
 Her friend sat down suddenly.
 She looked up at Dawn with awe.
 "You were fighting them."

 "Yeah.
 That's what we do."
-Faith replied
+Faith shrugged in an "It is what it is" way.

-"We're slayers," Dawn offered.
+"We're slayers," Dawn said.
 "Vampire slayers."

 "Vampire slayers," Kevin repeated.
 "How do you get that job?
 Did you like apply for it or something?"